Castlevania Chronicles

-Castlevania Chronicles (Note: Known in Japan as Akumajō Nendaiki (悪魔城年代記)) is an action-platform game developed by Konami Computer Entertainment Tokyo for the PlayStation.
-Released in 2001, it includes two distinct game modes: Original Mode and Arrange Mode.
+Castlevania Chronicles (Note: Known in Japan as Akumajō Nendaiki (悪魔城年代記)) is a 2001 platform game developed by Konami Computer Entertainment Tokyo and published by Konami for the PlayStation.
+It includes two distinct game modes: Original Mode and Arrange Mode.
 Original Mode is a direct port of the 1993 game for the X68000 home computer.
 This version of Akumajō Dracula is itself a remake of the original Castlevania, which was released for the Nintendo Entertainment System in 1986.
 Players control Simon Belmont, a vampire hunter who has entered Dracula's castle to defeat him and save Transylvania.

 Arrange Mode offers a modernized experience with enhanced features, including a new introductory cinematic, updated sprites, re-balanced gameplay and a remade soundtrack.
 These enhancements aim to make the game more accessible to contemporary players while preserving the core elements of the original.

 Castlevania Chronicles was later made available as a PSone Classic on the PlayStation Network in December 2008, allowing a new generation of players to experience the game on both American and Japanese platforms.